status-im/pm/notes/transcript11.md

 Hester: So Teller Network or Sticker Market do you see relevance of arbitration anywhere else?

-Julien: In the case of sticker market, as Ricardo said we are considering using decoration market so I'm curious to hear if you think there is some kind of limitation of using decoration market specifically for using sticker market.
+Julien: In the case of sticker market, as Ricardo said we are considering using curation market so I'm curious to hear if you think there is some kind of limitation of using curation market specifically for using sticker market.

-Ricardo: It depends on how in the end the decoration market will look like, but in the general sense there is this limitation, because you can not take an action to change something in the decoration market, you can only create, maybe you can create a sticker market over a topic for example, but it kind of gets not consistent with the data set of the sticker market itself that says it has only one category.
+Ricardo: It depends on how in the end the curation market will look like, but in the general sense there is this limitation, because you can not take an action to change something in the curation market, you can only create, maybe you can create a sticker market over a topic for example, but it kind of gets not consistent with the data set of the sticker market itself that says it has only one category.
 So the things should make sense in this case.

 56:00 - 57:00

-Ricardo: So maybe the decoration market would be used in the sticker market but in the sense of the ranking of better stickers, while the arbitration would be used to actually remove a sticker pack from the existence of the dapps.
+Ricardo: So maybe the curation market would be used in the sticker market but in the sense of the ranking of better stickers, while the arbitration would be used to actually remove a sticker pack from the existence of the dapps.
 That I think is the difference.

 Julien: Ok.